svenwal/kong-konnect-hackathon/README.md

 The Kong Ingress Controller is already installed in the cluster.
 Please validate you have access to it using `kubectl get nodes` and let us know if you have any issues.

 You can use the provided ingress resources in the [ingress-controller](./ingress-controller) directory to complete the challenges.
 You can apply the resources using `kubectl apply -f <resource-file>`.

-Detailed instructions are provided in the [README](./ingress-controller) file in the [ingress-controller](./ingress-controller) directory.
+**Detailed instructions are provided in the [README](./ingress-controller) file in the [ingress-controller](./ingress-controller) directory**.

 ### Using decK

 decK is a tool to manage Kong configuration as code.
 You can use decK to complete the challenges if you are prefering to use non-Kubernetes specific configurations.
 You can find the decK configuration in the [deck](./deck) directory.

-Detailed instructions are provided in the [README](./deck) file in the [deck](./deck) directory.
+**Detailed instructions are provided in the [README](./deck) file in the [deck](./deck) directory**.

 ### Using user interface